JSTOR-Labs/plant-humanities/watermelon/README.md

 	attribution="Annals of Botany">
 {#paragraph5}

+### Watermelons in Art Around the World

-By the ninth and twelfth centuries CE respectively, watermelons had arrived in India and China via regional routes.[^ref11] The watermelon and its sinewy vines soon became a decorative icon, with associations of vitality and playfulness that persist today.
-In fourteenth-century Japanese Buddhist representations of arhats (those reaching nirvana in Buddhist tradition), watermelons appear in spiritual terms as a religious offering.
-Early Korean paintings from the Joseon Dynasty by the female artist Shin Saimdang (1504-1551) also [depicted](https://www.museum.go.kr/site/eng/relic/represent/view?relicId=2061) watermelons, symbolically alongside flowers, butterflies and mice.[^ref12] The arching vines of the watermelon plant and seeds exposed by the mice symbolized wishes for healthy and abundant children, echoed in the nearby dianthus flower which represented a wish for “no white hairs,” or lasting youth.
-Another one of Shin’s depictions of watermelons appears on the 5000 won banknote today, as a reminder of Shin’s dedication to art, family, civic virtue and gender equality.[^ref13]
+By the ninth and twelfth centuries, watermelons had spread, respectively, to India and China, travelling regional trade routes.[^ref12] Distinguished by its sinewy vines, the fruit was associated with vitality and playfulness and soon became the object of artistic attention.
+Fourteenth-century Japanese representations of arhats – those who reached nirvana in the Buddhist tradition – for instance, show watermelons as a religious offering.
+Korean paintings from the Joseon Dynasty by the female artist Shin Saimdang (1504-1551) depict watermelons alongside flowers, butterflies, and mice, with their arching vines and exposed seeds symbolizing a wish for healthy and abundant children.[^ref13] One of Shin’s depictions of watermelons appears on the 5,000 won banknote today.[^ref14]
 <param ve-map
 	basemap="Esri_WorldPhysical"
 	time-selector="1000 BCE:1400"